isc-projects/kea/doc/sphinx/arm/install.rst

 Caveats When Upgrading Kea Packages
 -----------------------------------

-To upgrade to Kea 2.3.2 or later from an earlier version of Kea on Debian and Ubuntu systems, run ``apt dist-upgrade`` instead of the usual ``apt upgrade``.
+To upgrade to a current version of Kea from version 2.3.2 or earlier on Debian and Ubuntu systems, run ``apt dist-upgrade`` instead of the usual ``apt upgrade``.
 Once this upgrade has been completed, it is possible to upgrade to later versions normally using  ``apt upgrade`` on Debian and Ubuntu systems.